kangk1204/duetscreen/README.md

 ---

-With these steps, even a new Ubuntu machine can set up HyperVS1000, harvest ligands from ZINC, execute the full simulated pipeline, and inspect ranked CRBN binders within minutes.
+With these steps, even a new Ubuntu machine can set up DUET-Screen, harvest ligands from ZINC, execute the full simulated pipeline, and inspect ranked CRBN binders within minutes.
 Happy screening!